VAT for E-commerce in the EU

 What IOSS Is and Who Needs It

 The Import One-Stop-Shop (IOSS) is a scheme for selling physical goods valued at €150 or less that are imported from outside the EU directly to EU consumers.
+Before IOSS, these low-value imports were complex: the buyer paid VAT at customs (or the seller registered in each EU country).
 With IOSS, the seller collects VAT at the point of sale (at checkout), declares it monthly, and customs clearance is simplified because the VAT is already accounted for.

 Order